How can I repay my personal loan from abroad?

 - Use the services of money transfer companies

 - How to repay my personal loan from abroad using a UK bank account

-- Using a foreign bank account
+- Using a foreign bank account to repay a loan

 - Using international or off-shore bank accounts